Librarika/manual/docs/index.md

 ### Free Library Management Software

 Librarika offers free library plan.
-You can open your library in just few minutes and maintain upto 2000 books (including copies).
+You can open your library in just few minutes and manage up to 2000 books (including copies) in your catalog.
 When you need more books limit, you can upgrade to premium plans.

 ### Software or Hardware Requirements

-You don't need any additional software or hardware.
-Librarika is provided right from the cloud.
+You do not need any additional software or hardware.
+Librarika is served right from the cloud.

 ### Hosting Requirements

-All librarika libraries are hosted on the clound at [https://librarika.com](https://librarika.com).
+All librarika libraries are hosted on the cloud at [https://librarika.com](https://librarika.com).
+You do not need any additional hosting.

+---

+## Built-in OPAC

+Online public catalog (OPAC) comes built-in with each librarika libraries.
+That means, you can instantly publish your catalog online or you can make your library private if you want to.

 ---